SB-27182/software-projects_OSU/README.md

 <h1> Software Projects </h1>
-<h5> These were completed in OSU's famous (infamous?) software-1 and software-2 sequence.<br> <br>See below for a synopsis of several projects and the accompanying grade recieved.
+<h5> These were completed in OSU's (in)famous software-1 and software-2 sequence.<br> <br>See below for a synopsis of several projects and the accompanying grade recieved.
  </h5>

 | Project | Description | Grade |